MrBlackGeorge/MrBlackGeorge/README.md

 ___

 ### Talking about Personal Stuff:
-+ :wrench: I’m working on Personal project.
++ :wrench: I’m currently working on Personal project.
 + :books: I’m currently learning Machine Learning.
 + :dart: My target is to make better future using AI.
 +  :dancers: I love pair programming and talking with other developers.